This page about folic acid for gout was last reviewed, or updated, on 5 June 2018

-The benefits of folic acid for gout are not clear in medical academic studies, where the highly technical studies are inconclusive.
-One study, for example, in the 1980's was emphatic that folic acid (Vitamin B9) and a couple of its derivatives, does inhibit xanthine oxidase, the enzyme required to convert purines into uric acid.
+The benefits of folate for gout are not clear in medical academic studies, because they are inconclusive.
+One study in the 1980's for example, was emphatic that folic acid and a couple of its derivatives, does inhibit xanthine oxidase, the enzyme required to convert purines into uric acid.
 And it found it was done considerably more strongly than by allopurinol, and quickly.
 But it wasn't a human study.

 But there is a realm of thought out there that says that if you take enough of it, folic acid can prevent recurring gout attacks, and even end a current one.

-If you look at your multi-vitamin container you' ll find that we don't require much folic acid – only 200 mcg to 500 mcg are in a daily multi.
-Or up to 800 mcg for standalone folic acid.
+If you look at your multi-vitamin bottle/container you' ll find that we don't require much folic acid – only 200 mcg to 500 mcg are in a daily multi.
+Or up to 1,000 mcg for standalone folic acid.
 That's micrograms - and one million make up just one gram or 1,000 make up one milligram (mg).
-Many people first hear of folic acid when women become pregnant and it's prescribed to prevent birth defects, notably spina bifida.
-We need it to help in producing new red blood cells.
+So it is not much.

 But the amount recommended as a vitamin for gout is considerably more.
 Between 10 mg and 40 mg is the usually quoted amount.
 You won't be able to buy this amount in any dietary supplement so you would need a physician's folic acid prescription (RX).
 In any case self administering large amounts of folic acid for gout should never be done.